vindaalex/core/homeassistant/components/multizone_thermostat/README.md

 * minimal_diff (Optional): Set the minimal difference before activating swtich.
 To avoid very short off-on-off changes.
 Default is off
 * difference (Optional): Set analog output offset to 0 (default 100).
 Example: If it's 500 the output Value can be everything between 0 and 500.
 * pwm (Optional): Set period time for pwm signal in seconds.
 If it's not set, pwm is sending proportional value to switch.
 Default = 0
+* sensor_filter(Optional): use unscented kalman filter to smoothen the temperature sensor readings.
+Especially usefull in case of irregular sensor updates such as battery operated devices (for instance zigbee sensor).
+Default = 0 (off) (see section 'sensor filter' for more details)

 controller modes: (PID, Linear, Master)